cwshugg/plado/README.md

 * Work Item information (boards)
     * Show all work items assigned to a user

+* Callbacks/Jobs for certain events - Give users the ability to have this program run in a daemon-like mode that monitors for events such as:
+    * New PR created in repo
+    * New work item created
+    * User assigned to PR reviewers
+    * Work item assigned to user
+    * etc.
+    * Then, the program fires off a user-defined script/shell arguments, passing it some information to do with it what it pleases.
+This would be awesome for automation purposes.

 * All things list-able will be filterable by regex

 ### Extra Features